fluent-cms/fluent-cms/readme.md

 as detailed in [performance-test-fluent-cms-vs-entity-framework.md](doc%2Fpeformance-tests%2Fperformance-test-fluent-cms-vs-entity-framework.md)
 - **Powerful:**  Leveraging its schema-driven architecture, Fluent CMS performs CRUD operations based on schema definitions rather than hard-coded specifics for each entity.
 This approach reduces repetitive tasks for developers, streamlining the development process.
-- **Lightweight:** The codebase of Fluent CMS remains small, clean, and elegant, thanks to the use of modern tools like Entity Framework, SqlKata, SWR, PrimeReact, and JasonEditor.
+- **Superior ASP.NET Integration:** Fluent CMS provides a generic CRUD framework, allowing you to easily apply your business logic by adding hooks.

 ## Play with Fluent CMS
 1. Live Demo